 Quality Assurance is continuous improvement of education.
 Many stakeholders are involved, each with a specific contribution in the Plan Do Check Act cycle.
 Below we clarify the involvement of various stakeholders with evaluation and improvement.

 Students share their experiences with education in panel meetings and periodic surveys, such as course evaluation surveys, programme evaluation surveys and the National Student Survey.
-Students participate in the Programme Committee where the educational experience is discussed and he Programme Director is advised about improvement.
+Students participate in the Programme Committee where the educational experience is discussed and the Programme Director is advised about improvement.

 Teachers evaluate their teaching experience based on direct feedback in classes, information from student experience surveys and panel meetings.
 Moreover teachers evaluate the examination results.
-Teachers use the Quality Assurance pages to communicate what improvements they will make in the next edition of their courses.
-Teachers share their opinions and experiences in regular meetings with Programme Director.
+Teachers use the Quality Assurance pages to communicate which improvements they will make in the next edition of their courses.
+Teachers share their opinions and experiences in regular meetings with the Programme Director.
 A number of teachers is involved in the Programme Committee.

 The Programme Committee (Opleidingscommissie) is a legal body supporting educational quality enhancement.
 The Programme Committee has 3-5 teaching staff members and an equal number of students.
 The Programme Committee discusses educational experiences and results and advises the Programme Director about improvement.
 Moreover the Programme Committee monitors the realization of improvements.